scalasm/hello-aws-lambda-java/README.md

-# Pet project for AWS Lambda Function
+# Demo project for building serverless REST APIs using AWS Lambda

 This a sample project using Visual Studio Code remote containers for building and deploying AWS Lambda functions written in Java.